ecosensors/EcoAnemo/README.md

 V = P(2.25/T) (V = speed in mph, P = no. of pulses per sample period, T = sample period in seconds)

+## How to use it
+Connect the Davis Anemometer to your board

-## Calibration
+### Calibration

-Run your board and move the wind vane to the north (0°) and write down the analog value.
-Turn the wind vane to 45° (NE).
-Turn again the wind vane to 45° (E) and write down the anaog value and repeat the operation each 45°.
+You should better make sure that the analog values returned by the vane (Wind direction) match to the cardinal directions.
+For the purpose, open the example file named calibration.ino and process to the following steps

+1. Make sure that the variable [WindDirectionOffset](https://github.com/ecosensors/EcoAnemo/blob/main/EcoAnemo.h#L18) is with the value 0
+2. Turn the vane at the same direction than the arm (metal point in the front)
+3. turn the vane and at each 45°, write down the analog values to the array [WDdirection](https://github.com/ecosensors/EcoAnemo/blob/main/EcoAnemo.h#L23)

 Analog value | Degre (Direction)
 --- | ---